digital-ai/release-integration-sdk-workshop/README.md

 Container-based integration plugins are meant to run on a Kubernetes cluster.
 To have a hands-on experience you will need the following components.

-🐲 _**Note:**_ Some Kubernetes experience is needed to make the best of this exercise.
-Feel free to skip this part of Kubernetes is all new to you (or be prepared for a steep learning curve)
+⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
+Feel free to skip this part if Kubernetes is all new to you (or be prepared for a steep learning curve)

 Refer to [Part 4](part-4/lab-6-prepare-for-kubernetes.md) for a detailed list of requirements regarding the Kubernetes setup.